Chart Color Schemes

 Population

-Population growth drivers in Main Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Main Beach are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Main Beach as of November 2025 is around 4662.
-This reflects an increase of 664 people since the 2021 Census, which reported a population of 3998.
-The change is inferred from the resident population of 4225, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 266 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1347 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Main Beach's growth rate of 16.6% since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Main Beach's population is estimated at around 4673.
+This reflects an increase of 675 people since the 2021 Census, which reported a population of 3998.
+The change is inferred from the resident population of 4225, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 266 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1350 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Main Beach's growth since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
+Overseas migration was primarily responsible for population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Examining future trends, a significant population increase is forecast, with the suburb expected to increase by 1627 persons to 2041, reflecting an increase of 25.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends forecast a significant increase in the top quartile of Australian non-metropolitan areas, with Main Beach expected to increase by 1627 persons to 2041, reflecting an increase of 25.2% over the 17 years.

 Frequently Asked Questions - Population